Thue/rfwadmin/README.md

 - /var/lib/minecraft/jars : server and bukkit plugins jars.
 - /var/lib/minecraft/minecraft_base.sh : The shell backend, used by init.d and the web interface
 - /var/lib/minecraft/servers/default/server : A normal minecraft server dir for the server I called "default" (The name "default" is not displayed to end-users).

+Using command line interface:
+You can use rfwadmin as a command line interface by doing "sudo /etc/init.d/minecraft_default.sh start".
+Commands include "start", "stop", "restart", "list", "send_command save-all", "send_command op thuejk"; look it the bottom of /var/lib/minecraft/minecraft_base.sh for a list.
+The command line interface is a heavily modified version of mc-manager, much improved; I recommend always using the rfwadmin version over mc-manager, even if you don't need the web interface.
+To only use the command line interface without installing the rfwadmin web interface, simply don't install /var/www/index.php .

 About security:
 - I *think* it is safe.